Rules governing Jahn-Teller order in Prussian blue analogues: Results and Discussion

 \section{Results and Discussion}

-Our starting point was to prepare and investigate the solid-solution Mn$_{1-x}$Cu$_x$[Pt(CN)$_6$].
-The Mn$^{2+}$ and Cu$^{2+}$ endmembers gave X-ray diffraction patterns characteristic of the cubic and tetragonal PBA phases anticipated for JT-free and CJT-ordered states, respectively.\cite{Chapman_2006b} For a number of intermediate compositions, we observed a mixture of both cubic and tetragonal phases, with lattice parameters slightly different to those of the corresponding endmembers [Fig.~\ref{fig2}(a)].
-We estimated the composition of each phase assuming a Vegard's law relation with respect to cell volume, and determined phase fractions using constrained Rietveld refinement (see SI).
-There was good agreement between overall compositions determined crystallographically and from atomic absorption spectroscopy (AAS) measurements (see SI).
-Our data indicated a miscibility gap for $0.15\lesssim x\lesssim0.85$ characteristic of limited solubility of JT-active ions in an undistorted crystal lattice and \emph{vice versa} [Fig.~\ref{fig2}(b)].
-Any samples made with nominal compositions in this range formed as a mixture of two phases---one cubic and one tetragonal---the compositions of which varied only slightly from those of the corresponding endmembers.
-Incorporation of some JT-active Cu within a Mn-rich phase (or \emph{vice versa}) led to increased strain, as evidenced in the widths of Bragg reflections.
+We first investigated the solid-solution Mn$_{1-x}$Cu$_x$[Pt(CN)$_6$].
+The Mn$^{2+}$ and Cu$^{2+}$ endmembers gave X-ray diffraction patterns characteristic of the cubic $Fm\bar3m$ and tetragonal $I4/mmm$ PBA phases anticipated for JT-free and CJT-ordered states, respectively.\cite{Chapman_2006b} For intermediate compositions, we observed varying fractions of both cubic and tetragonal phases, with lattice parameters slightly different to those of the corresponding endmembers [Fig.~\ref{fig2}(a)].
+We estimated the composition of each phase assuming a Vegard's law relation with respect to cell volume, and determined phase fractions using constrained Rietveld refinement.
+There was good agreement between overall compositions determined crystallographically and from atomic absorption spectroscopy measurements.
+Crucially, our data indicated a miscibility gap for $0.15\lesssim x\lesssim0.85$ characteristic of limited solubility of JT-active ions in an undistorted crystal lattice and \emph{vice versa} [Fig.~\ref{fig2}(b)].
+Samples with nominal compositions within this `forbidden' range formed mixtures of cubic and tetragonal phases whose compositions differed only slightly from those of the corresponding endmembers.
+Incorporating some JT-active Cu within the cubic Mn structure (or JT-inactive Mn within the tetragonal Cu structure) clearly led to strong crystallographic strain, as reflected in the widths of Bragg reflections.
 Our Rietveld refinements allowed us to quantify this strain, which we found to vary symmetrically with composition [Fig.~\ref{fig2}(c)].